-If you (like so many others, including myself) find yourself unable to do the Wave hike in AZ due to its very restrictive permit system, just know that this particular trail isn’t the only one of it’s kind and there are at least 5 that are just as good if not better (and none of them even require permits either).
+If you (like so many others, including myself) find yourself unable to do the Wave hike in AZ due to its very restrictive permit system, just know that this particular trail isn’t the only one of it’s kind and there are at least 9 alternative trails out there (updated) that are just as good if not better (and none of them even require permits either).

-Here are the 5 alternative hikes to the Wave (that look a lot like it):
+Here are the 9 alternatives to the Wave Utah hike (and Arizona) that look like it:

 - White Pocket (Utah).

 - Fire Wave (Nevada).

 - John Day Fossil Bed National Monument (Oregon).

 - New Wave trail (Arizona).

 - Coyote Buttes South (the South Wave Arizona).

 Note: When I started this post, I had 5 Wave hike alternatives.